Friday, April 1, 2011

 Imported by MC2 / distributed by Metropolis in NYC

-Crafted with roughly 50% Persan and 50% Mondeuse, depending on the vintage, because I think that actually it is 60% Persan and 40% Mondeuse for this 2009 vintage, this wine was vinified 100% Organic.
-It was the second harvest for the Persan wine, from vines planted between 2003 and 2005.
+Crafted with roughly 50% Persan and 50% Mondeuse, depending on the vintage—I think that actually, it is 60% Persan and 40% Mondeuse for this 2009 vintage—this wine was vinified 100% Organic.
+It was the second harvest for the Persan wine from vines planted between 2003 and 2005.

-The vineyard was already worked under Biodynamic method, but it is now fully Biodynamic certified since 2010.
-The vineyard are totally enherbed.
-In 2010, Nicolas Gonin will make a 100% Persan, which is a grape variety highly subject to mildiou and high acidity level, which convinced ancient producers to abandon it until its renaissance a few years ago.
+The vineyard was already worked under the Biodynamic method, but it has been fully Biodynamic certified since 2010.
+The vineyard is totally herbed.
+In 2010, Nicolas Gonin will make a 100% Persan, a grape variety highly subject to mildiou and high acidity levels, which convinced ancient producers to abandon it until its renaissance a few years ago.

-The grapes underwent 12 days of Maceration with pigeage every other day to gently maximize extraction and highlight the character of the grapes.
-I don’t think that it has seen any oak, or if it did, it was surely old, neutral oak for a short period of time.
+The grapes underwent 12 days of Maceration with pigeage every other day to gently maximize extraction and highlight the grapes' character.
+I don’t think it has seen any oak, or if it did, it was surely old, neutral oak for a short time.
 In any case, it doesn’t show on the palate.
-500 cases were made and only a few reached the US market.
+500 cases were made, and only a few reached the US market.

 2009 Nicolas Gonin Persan - Mondeuse Vin de Pays des Balmes Dauphinoises presents a dark ruby color.
-The nose is somewhat restraint, but distinct yet discreet aromas of dark berry, earth and soil are immediately recognizable.
-On the palate, the attack is quite juicy and fresh, rapidly developing flavors of really dark ripe berries mingled with earthy components.
-This natural, Terroir oriented wine possesses great balance and enhancing acidity nicely carrying the fruit toward the dark, earthy, structured and somewhat rustic, lingering finish.
-Mondeuse usually produces light, crisp, fresh reds, yet it seems that Persan is conferring a lot of earthiness, texture and structure with a good grip of integrated tannins.
-Definitely a food friendly wine, revealing both the Terroir from which it comes from and the tendency of the producer to produce true, authentic and varietaly expressive wines.
+The nose is somewhat restrained, but distinct yet discreet aromas of dark berry, earth, and soil are immediately recognizable.
+The attack is quite juicy and fresh on the palate, with rapidly developing flavors of really dark, ripe berries mingled with earthy components.
+This natural, terroir-oriented wine possesses great balance and enhances the acidity nicely, carrying the fruit toward the dark, earthy, structured, and somewhat rustic, lingering finish.
+Mondeuse usually produces light, crisp, fresh reds, yet it seems that Persan confers a lot of earthiness, texture, and structure with a good grip of integrated tannins.
+Definitely a food-friendly wine, revealing both the Terroir from which it comes and the tendency of the producer to produce true, authentic, and varietally expressive wines.

 Enjoy!

 Step into the Green!
 Drink more Biodynamic, Biologique and Organic wines and spirits and food) from sustainable culture and respect the environment!
 Support the right causes for the Planet and all the people suffering all around the globe!
-Also follow projects and products from the Fair Trade, an organized social movement and market-based approach that aims to help producers in developing countries obtain better trading conditions and promote sustainability.
-Also support 1% for the Planet, an alliance of businesses that donate at least 1% of their annual revenues to environmental organizations worldwide.
-"Commerce Equitable" or "Fair Trade" is evidently and more than ever a needed movement connecting producers and customers, to be aware of others and their cultural and traditional products based on high quality, natural components and craftsmanship
+Also, follow projects and products from the Fair Trade, an organized social movement and market-based approach to help producers in developing countries obtain better trading conditions and promote sustainability.
+Also, support 1% for the Planet, an alliance of businesses that donate at least 1% of their annual revenues to environmental organizations worldwide.
+"Commerce Equitable" or "Fair Trade" is evidently and more than ever a needed movement connecting producers and customers to be aware of others and their cultural and traditional products based on high quality, natural components, and craftsmanship.

 1 comment: